lksnyder0/rpg/Readme.md

 # Installation
 ## Debian/Ubuntu/Mint
-Install the openssl-dev package then make && sudo make install inside of the source directory.
+Install the libssl-dev package then make && sudo make install inside of the source directory.
 ## Fedora/RedHat/CentOS
 Install the openssl-devel package then make && sudo make intall inside of the source directory.